Metro CLI tool

 **Parameters:**

-question: The yes/no question to askdefaultValue: The default answer (true for yes, false for no)
+- `defaultValue`: The default answer (true for yes, false for no)

-Returns: true if the user answered yes, false if they answered no
+**Returns:** `true` if the user answered yes, `false` if they answered no

 **Example:**